 Add To Favorites

-Contribute to your community of caring!
+Invite your students to contribute to their community of caring!
 Gather memorable symbols of qualities such as honesty, generosity, courtesy, respect, kindness, and gratitude.

-Design colorful index cards with words and symbols of at least six of the traits on your class list.
+Distribute at least 6 index cards to each pair of students.
+Invite teams to design colorful index cards with words and symbols of at least six of the traits on the class list.
 Create 3-D symbols with Crayola Model Magic® compound.
 Use them to add dimension to the cards, to decorate the box, or as stand-alone sculptures.
 Find out how these traits are expressed in several other languages and cultures.
-For example, you could sculpt the Japanese symbol of honesty (shoujiki).
+For example, students could sculpt the Japanese symbol of honesty (shoujiki).

-Arrange your display in a way that captures the attention of others.
+Arrange student displays in a way that captures the attention of others.
 If possible, arrange for a show at a local library or other community facility.